 Nayib Bukele, President of El Salvador, declared last Saturday at the Bitcoin 2021 Conference that he will present a bill next week to legalize Bitcoin and make it legal tender in the Central American country.

+Bitcoin as Legal Tender?
 Bukele assured that he was looking for ideas worldwide that would prepare his country for the future.
-And that he considered that Bitcoin might be one of them.
+And he considered that Bitcoin might be one of them.

 Nayib Bukele presents a project to make Bitcoin legal.

 In short, in a recorded message issued at the close of the 2021 Bitcoin Conference, Nayib Bukele announced that he would send to Congress a measure that makes Bitcoin a legal currency in El Salvador.

 “This will create jobs and provide financial inclusion for thousands outside of the official economy.“

 “They asked me to help them write a plan and that they saw Bitcoin as a world-class currency.
 And we needed to devise a plan to help these people.”
 Similarly, Mallers said on stage that he had lived in El Salvador for three months and found that about 70% of the population has no bank account.
 And 20% of the country’s GDP comes from remittances that migrants send to their families.

 “More than 70% of the workforce in El Salvador does not have a bank account.
 They are not in the financial system.
 Bitcoin brings a way to protect developing economies from the potential impacts of their fiat currency inflation.”

 In addition, Jack Mallers added that he would provide an open-source guide in the framework of this project, which he will call “Bitcoin for countries.“

 El Salvador’s president generated an informational uproar by announcing that his country will adopt bitcoin (BTC) as a legal tender, leaving more questions than answers.
 The president’s decision, if it materializes, would make the Central American nation the first in the world to embrace cryptocurrency as part of its monetary policy.